ura14h/OpenCVSample/README.md

 ### OpenCV for OS X

+> __This approach may fail on new macOS.__
+> Because QTKit necessary to build have been removed from macOS 10.12.
+Use OS X 10.11 or try a next approach.

   1. Prepare CMake. (e.g. `port install cmake`)
   2. Download `opencv-3.1.0.zip` from [https://sourceforge.net/projects/opencvlibrary/files/opencv-unix/3.1.0/](https://sourceforge.net/projects/opencvlibrary/files/opencv-unix/3.1.0/).
   3. Prepare a working directory. (e.g. `mkdir ~/foo`)